-Note: A maintenance regime specifying that the system is to

-be regularly inspected and checked by qualified practitioners is to be prepared by a suitable qualified professional and provided to the Principal Certifying
+- Note: A maintenance regime specifying that the system is to be regularly inspected and checked by qualified practitioners is to be prepared by a suitable qualified professional and provided to the Principal Certifying Authority. - Reason: To protect the environment.

-Authority.

 78. OSD positive covenant/restriction